-Vitamin D has another 15mins of fame – first it was reducing bone and muscle pain, now it’s boosting immunity.
+Vitamin D has another 15mins of fame – first it was reducing bone and muscle pain, now it’s supporting immunity.
 Can this vitamin really pack such a big punch?

-Vitamin D should be supplemented, particularly throughout Winter months (October – March in the UK).
+Vitamin D should be supplemented, particularly throughout Winter months (October – March in the UK) and certainly now if you are inside more than you would normally be and have less time in the sun.

 How much, how often, and can you obtain vitamin D from foods?